 The algorithm implemented in this research falls under the first category of stopping conditions, as the ideal RMS (0.0005), which was set in the initialization stage, was reached and superseded in the 35th generation.
-The genetic algorithm's optimization effect starts being apparent as early as in the 12th generation, while the minimization of the neural network RMS is achieved in the 35th generation.
+The genetic algorithm exhibits remarkable development at the stage of the 12th generation an on, but the real minimization of the neural network RMS starts from the 23rd generation.
 The minimum RMS errors of the various trainers of the algorithm start out at 0.2777 in the first generation and end at 0.0004 in the 35th.
 The system was forced to run for another 500 generations, in order to have a better understanding on the performance of the minimization search path, but the RMS error was not further minimized.
-The results of the evolutionary process are depicted in Table 6 and Fig. 4, where it is made clear that the evolutionary process gives promising results.
+The results of the evolutionary process are depicted on Table 6, and on Figure 4, where it is made clear that the evolutionary process gives promising results.

-Another detail worth noting relates to the structure and behavior of the winning chromosome.
-As depicted in Table 6, the trainer 00111010000001 exhibits the least RMS error (0.0004).
-This particular chromosome exerts intense re-sampling on the initial time-series data, substantially rendering 5 months as the most crucial, namely January, February, March, May and December.
-These 1-month clusters which are formed in the raw time-series convey the corresponding month's precipitation unaltered in the neural network training.
-The behavior of the trainer conforms to natural behavior, for winter/spring precipitation is the most important for the assessment of torrential risk.
+Another detail worth noting relates to the structure and behaviour of the winning chromosome.
+As depicted on Table 6, the trainer 00110010000001 which exhibits the least RMS error (0.0004).
+This particular chromosome creates four clusters in the initial time series data, marking as the most important months January and December for each year, conveying their precipitation unaltered in the neural network training.
+Then it averages the spring time rain height and, finally, the summer-autumn one, considering them less important.
+This behaviour of the trainer conforms with natural behaviour, according to which winter precipitation is more important for torrential risk assessment than the spring and, lastly, than the summer/autumn one.